-If you feel you have been discriminated against and would like to make a Fair Housing or Section 504 complaint, please contact Kristi Sonntag with the Community and Human Services Division at 239-252-2486.
+If you feel you have been discriminated against and would like to make a Fair Housing or Section 504 complaint, please follow the following instructions:

 For all questions or inquires regarding rental assistance or Section 8 assistance, please contact the Collier County Housing Authority at 239-732-0732.

 Title VIII of the Civil Rights Act of 1968, better known as the Fair Housing Act (FHA), made it unlawful to discriminate in any aspect relating to the sale, rental or financing of housing or in the provisions of brokerage services or facilities in connection with the sale or rental of a dwelling because of: